 Look:

-- Does the patient appear uncomfortable?
-Did the patient have difficulty walking to the - Did the patient have difficulty walking to the exam room?
-Or going up stairs? - Does the patient appear short of breath? - Is the patient tachypneic? - Does the patient appear to be in respiratory distress?
+- Does the patient appear uncomfortable?Did the patient have difficulty walking to the exam - room?
+Or going up stairs? - Does the patient appear short of breath? - Is the patient tachypneic?
+Does the patient appear to be in respiratory distress?